apereo/cas/docs/cas-server-documentation/services/Configuring-Service-Access-Strategy.md

 ## Time-Based

-The time-based access strategy is an extension of the default which additionally, allows one to configure a service with the following properties:
+The time-based access strategy allows one to configure a service with the following properties:

 | Field              | Description                                                                                                    |
 |--------------------|----------------------------------------------------------------------------------------------------------------|